The wall most no-code automation teams hit eventually

 The right response to the no-code document wall is not to build more custom tooling on top of the no-code platform.
 It is to pull the document processing step out of the no-code platform entirely and route it through a tool that was designed for the problem.

 The integration between the two is straightforward.
-The no-code platform sends the document to the document platform via API or webhook.
-The document platform returns verified, structured data.
+The no-code platform sends the document to Floowed via API or webhook.
+Floowed returns verified, structured data and, where you want it, a decision.
 The no-code platform routes that data as it would any other API response.
+In production at Alon Capital, founder Rene de Jesus put it simply: "Floowed reads the documents, runs our credit policy, and surfaces a decision in minutes."

 This combination handles the full workflow without requiring engineering to maintain the extraction logic or the review interface.
 For teams already using n8n or similar platforms, the architecture change is incremental, not a rebuild.
 For teams considering a broader re-evaluation of their document automation approach, our piece on building document workflows without a developer covers the organizational side of this decision.